Players not to sign this season | ExBulletin

 As always, fantasy value is relative, so a player can be a failure in the third round and still be worth it if he somehow slips into seventh.
 Therefore, some of the names below should be avoided at all costs, while others are just drafted too early for my taste or carry more risk than I’m comfortable with in their design spot.

-Whether it’s age, injury, team change or off-ice context, the players below are best avoided at their current Yahoo ADP…
+Whether due to age, injury, team change or off-ice context, the players below are best avoided at their current Yahoo ADP…

 Fleury has found himself in near-ideal situations throughout his career, when he pulled out a star-studded Penguins team and then moved on to the upstart Golden Knights, who top the rankings annually when it comes to quelling odds against.
 Both teams eventually decided that the money Fleury owed was better spent elsewhere, and his off-season exodus from Vegas landed him in Chicago.
 The Blackhawks should be better after a busy offseason, but they’ve been struggling defensively for a while, allowing the most or second-most shots on goal in each of the last three seasons.
 Fleury, 36, still has what it takes to thrive in the right conditions, as evidenced by last year’s excellent regular season ahead of his postseason meltdown against Montreal, but he’s never had to deal with the failings of a poor defensive team. write it down and is unlikely to excel at this at this stage of his career.